 In Japanese, there is a culture of Kanji which is a set of characters that originated from Chinese characters, and the meaning of the name changes according to the choice of Kanji characters.

-The greater number of kanji variations, the more common name is in Japan.
-On the other hand, a name with a few variations of kanji is unique and not very familiar to Japanese people.
+The more numerous variations of kanji, the more common name is in Japan.
+On the other hand, a name with very few variations in kanji is unique and unfamiliar to the Japanese.